garylirocks/quickrefs/azure-networking.markdown

 - Similar to a site-to-site connection, a few differences:
   - No need to create local network gateway explicitly
   - If you update address space for one vNet, the other vNet routes to the updated address space automatically
-- You can use a site-to-site connection as well to connect vNets as well
+- You can use a site-to-site connection as well to connect vNets
 - BGP is optional unless transit routing over the connection is required
 - Effective route for a NIC would be like